JustinZarb/natural_maps/README.md

 ## Objectives
 - Use natural language processing to make map queries more accessible to non-specialists.
 - Overlay other datasets such as air pollution, noise, shade, etc. to benefit individuals as well as planners.

+## Aproaches
+Both of the approaches discussed below use GPT-3.5-turbo.

+### Function Calls using a plan-and-execute style agent
+The architecture of the main bot used for demo day.
+The agent is aware of certain functions it is able to call.
+Using system prompts, the first response is a list of steps needed to answer the user's question using the available functions.
+The LLM is then given some iterations to run functions (eg. api calls to Overpass Turbo) and produce a final answer using the results.

+### Langchain
+Currently implemented in the langchain branch, this is the more promising architecture moving forward.
+Also includes an implementation of a plan-and-execute agent (inspiration for the above)